lino-framework/book/docs/dev/socialauth/index.rst

 from the team project :mod:`lino_book.projects.team`.

-The script use the Google People API alongside with the credentials captured during the user logging via GooglePlus.
+The script uses the Google People API alongside with the credentials captured during the user logging via GooglePlus.